How we rate claims

 Worked example: a Gold-standard case

 Antonietta Raco — primary lateral sclerosis resolved after a 2009 Lourdes pilgrimage, recognized as the 72nd Lourdes miracle in 2025.
-Miracle meter 72 (PLS has no documented spontaneous-remission mechanism — though rare PLS-mimicking conditions keep it short of certainty), evidence 88 (a 16-year inquiry, 17-of-21 vote by an international medical committee, the strongest documentation in the modern record).
-72 × 88% ≈ 63% headline — Gold standard.
-High on both bars is rare: only four claims in the catalog manage it.
+The first dial sits high — hard to explain (PLS has no documented spontaneous-remission mechanism, though rare PLS-mimicking conditions keep it short of certainty) — and so does the second: strongly attested (a 16-year inquiry, a 17-of-21 vote by an international medical committee, the strongest documentation in the modern record).
+Both dials high is rare — only four claims in the catalog manage it — and that is what earns the Gold standard.

 Worked example: the Cottingley fairies

-The 1917 fairy photographs score a 75 on the miracle meter — genuine photographs of fairies would be extraordinary by any standard.
-They also score a 3 on evidence, because the photographers confessed: the fairies were paper cutouts.
-75 × 3% ≈ 2% headline, Disproven.
-A high meter on a disproven claim isn’t a contradiction — it’s the system refusing to pretend fairies would be boring.
+The 1917 fairy photographs sit very high on the first dial — genuine photographs of fairies would be extraordinary by any standard.
+But the second dial is on the floor: the photographers confessed, the fairies were paper cutouts — so the verdict is Proven False.
+A high first dial on a disproven claim isn’t a contradiction — it’s the system refusing to pretend fairies would be boring.

 The full working rubric — sub-signals, anchors, version history — is maintained openly and revised as we calibrate.
 Spot an error in a rating?
 The evidence ledger on every claim shows exactly what the number rests on.
+See how the rubric audits itself on the calibration page, or take the whole corpus home from data & badges.
 More about the project →